TgkCapture/Resume/README.md

-# A Simple Highlight of My Personal Resume
+# A Simple Highlight of My Personal Resume(Incomplete)
+still working on it ofcourse(stalling for some reason)